-The cost model is adopted to measure intangible assets, which are presented at acquisition price less accumulated amortization and impairment losses.
+Intangible assets are measured by using the cost model and are stated at cost less accumulated amortization and impairment losses.

-Intangible assets that are acquired separately are measured at acquisition price at initial recognition.
-Intangible assets that are acquired in a business combination are identified separately from goodwill and recognized at fair value at the acquisition date if they satisfy the definition for an intangible asset, they are identifiable, and their fair value can be measured reliably.
+Intangible assets acquired separately are measured at cost upon initial recognition, and those acquired by business combination are recognized separately from goodwill at fair value at acquisition date if these intangible assets meet the definition of intangible assets, are identifiable, and are able to be measured reliably at fair value.